Byteron/RelEcs/README.md

         world.Tick();
     }

-    // This is called once when the node is removed from the SceneTree. public override void _ExitTree()
+    // Called when the node is removed from the SceneTree. public override void _ExitTree()
     {
         // Run the cleanup systems.